 Pew Research Center’s political typology sorts Americans into cohesive, like-minded groups based on their values and beliefs, as well as their partisan affiliation.
 Use this tool to compare the groups on key topics and their demographics.

-Are you a Steadfast Conservative?
+Are you a Core Conservative?
 A Solid Liberal?
 Or somewhere in between?
-Take our quiz, selecting answers that come closest to your political views.
-Then find out which one of our Political Typology groups is your best match compared with a national survey of 10,000 U.S. adults conducted by the Pew Research Center.
+Take our quiz to find out which one of our Political Typology groups is your best match compared with a nationally representative survey of more than 5,000 U.S. adults by Pew Research Center.